ggventurini/pyautodiff/README.md

 ####Automatic differentiation for NumPy.

 ---
-PyAutoDiff automatically compiles NumPy code using [Theano](http://deeplearning.net/software/theano/)'s powerful symbolic engine, allowing users to take advantage of features like mathematical optimization, GPU acceleration, and automatic symbolic differentiation.
+PyAutoDiff automatically compiles NumPy code using [Theano](http://deeplearning.net/software/theano/)'s powerful symbolic engine, allowing users to take advantage of features like mathematical optimization, GPU acceleration, and automatic  differentiation.

 **This library is under active development.
 Features may break or change.**

 ## Quickstart
 ```python
 from autodiff import function, gradient
 ```
-The `@function` decorator instructs Theano to compile the decorated function.
+The `@function` decorator instructs PyAutoDiff to compile the decorated function in Theano.
 It is possible to run the compiled function on an available GPU if float32 dtypes are used.
 ```python
 @function
 def f(x):